-Anthony Bourdain is never one to hold back.
-That’s why fellow chefs and food writers love him.
+Anthony Bourdain was never one to hold back.
+That’s why fellow chefs and food writers loved him.

-So when he describes this dish as “This s–t is compulsively delicious,” you can bet that it is.
+So when he described this dish as “This s–t is compulsively delicious,” you can bet that it is.

 And I concur heartily after having made it.

-“Roasted Cauliflower with Sesame” is from his new book, “Appetites: A Cookbook” (Ecco), of which I received a review copy.
+“Roasted Cauliflower with Sesame” is from his newest book, “Appetites: A Cookbook” (Ecco), of which I received a review copy.

-It’s his first cookbook in more than 10 years.
-This isn’t a collection of necessarily cutting-edge cooking, but rather recipes for dishes that he loves to cook at home — well, on the rare days that he actually is in New York and not traveling the globe for his must-see “Parts Unknown” show on CNN.
-They’re also dishes that Bourdain thinks every home-cook ought to have in his or her repertoire.
+It was his first cookbook in more than 10 years.
+This isn’t a collection of necessarily cutting-edge cooking, but rather recipes for dishes that he loved to cook at home — well, on the rare days that he actually was in New York and not traveling the globe for his must-see “Parts Unknown” show on CNN.
+They’re also dishes that Bourdain thought every home-cook ought to have in his or her repertoire.

 Besides the recipes for fundamentals such as “Sunday Gravy with Sausage and Rigatoni” and “Chicken Satay with Fake-Ass Spicy Peanut Sauce,” you get plenty of personality and snark.